History of foreign relations of China: Unequal treaties

 A series of "unequal treaties", including the Treaty of Nanking (1842), the treaties of Tianjin (1858), and the Beijing Conventions (1860), forced China to open new treaty ports, including Canton (Guangzhou), Amoy (Xiamen), and Shanghai.
 The treaties also allowed the British Empire to set up Hong Kong as a Crown colony and established international settlements in the treaty ports under the control of foreign diplomats.
 China was required to accept diplomats at the capital in Peking, provided for the free movement for foreign ships in Chinese rivers, kept its tariffs low, and opened the interior to Christian missionaries.
-Manchu leaders of the Qing government found the treaties useful, because they forced the foreigners into a few limited areas, so that the vast majority of Chinese had no contact whatsoever with them or their dangerous ideas.
-The missionaries, however, ventured more widely but they were widely distrusted and made very few converts.
+Manchu leaders of the Qing government found the treaties useful, because they forced the foreigners into a few limited areas, so that the vast majority of Chinese had no contact whatsoever with them or their ideas.
+The missionaries, however, ventured more widely but were widely distrusted and made very few converts.
 Their main impact was setting up schools and hospitals.
-Since the 1920s, the "unequal treaties" have been a centerpiece of angry Chinese grievances against the West in general.
+Since the 1920s, the "unequal treaties" have been a centerpiece of Chinese grievances against the West in general.